LeylaS74/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
 The project file was created on 9/24/2019.
-The file in this directory is original template
+The file in this directory is original template.
+The final file was submitted on Friday, 9/27

 ### Project Title
 Replace the Project Title